frontenddogma/css-optimization-basics/manuscript/production.md

 As we can tell, there must be something else here.
 What about tiny sites, and what about overall file size and caching?

 Tiny sites, particularly one-pagers with just a few rules, may be under the threshold.
 If the site is and will be a one-pager forever we have a stronger incentive to inline all code, both styles and scripts.
 But that also depends on the page itself and our ideas about true separation of concerns.
 If the page resources are so few and so small that the extra CSS request is not felt anyway, then it may well be fine to stick with separation.
-Likewise if we strongly believe in separation of concerns, we might just always go for that separation (and what may sound a little rigid here I consider useful for its simplicity).
+Likewise if we strongly believe in separation of concerns, we might just always go for that separation (and what may at first sound rigid then just becomes consistent and simple).

 File size and caching are normally the issues that are of more concern now.
 The concern boils down to the following two questions:

 1) If all our styles are in one style sheet, but a user visits just one page, how can we justify pushing all the unused styles onto them?

-(Per RocketFuel and Kissmetrics, the average bounce rate on the Web is around 50%—just to provide some number, as bounce rates actually vary heavily per field as well as per type of content.)
+(Per RocketFuel and Kissmetrics, the average bounce rate on the Web is around 50%—just to provide some number, as bounce rates vary per field as well as per type of content.)

 2) Same scenario, if all our styles are in one style sheet, what is a good balance to make sure that the style sheets get cached but we can swiftly roll out updates?